 Form BE-10 – Benchmark Survey of U.S. Direct Investment Abroad.
 Due every five (5) years by May 29.
 This form is due on every year that ends in a “zero” or a “five.”
 So, that is May 29 of 2020, 2025, 2030, 2035, 2040, etc. The Bureau of Economic Analysis (BEA) of the U.S. Department of Commerce requires this form.
 Failure to file can result in civil and injunctive relief.
 There are serious consequences for willful failure to file.

+We hope this information is helpful.
 If you aware of any updates to the information herein or of any new offshore tax forms, please feel free to inform us by filling out the inquiry form on this page.
 If you need to form an offshore company, trust or bank account, please complete a consultation form above or call the number on this page.

 Fast answers to your questions